erickmerchant/handcraft/README.md

 # Handcraft

 A tiny front-end framework using a fluent interface for constructing UI.
 It also has shallow reactivity.
-Less than 2kB minified and compressed.
-Use or download it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/handcraft@latest/prelude/all.js) and add it to your import map.
+Install from NPM or get it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/handcraft@latest/prelude/all.js) and add it to your import map.

 ---